 11 Unserious Photos of Albert Einstein

-Even geniuses like to have a little fun once in a while, and father of modern physics Albert Einstein is no exception.
-In fact, the German-born Nobel Prize winner possessed a quick, sharp wit along with his enviable IQ, and his tendency to offset the very serious matter of general relativity with a little lighthearted humor is evident in this series of photos.
+Albert Einstein was born on this date in 1879.
+The German-born Nobel Prize winner possessed a quick, sharp wit along with his enviable IQ, and his tendency to offset the very serious matter of general relativity with a little lighthearted humor is evident in this series of photos.

 1. Getting Tongues Wagging